-The plans include: 1) PC plan with a monthly fee of 2,500 yen (Internet connection to be setup by the member), 2) Home network plan with a monthly fee of 3,500 yen (home Wi-Fi), 3) Multi-network
+The plans include: 1) PC plan with a monthly fee of 2,500 yen (Internet connection to be setup by the member), 2) Home network plan with a monthly fee of 3,500 yen (home Wi-Fi), 3) Multi-network plan with a monthly fee of 4,500 yen (at home and outside), and 4) Smartphone plan with a monthly

 This report has been written based on an independent viewpoint, and therefore in principle it is not based on the Company's position on the matter herein.
-The objective of this report is to facilitate a deeper understanding of the Company on the part of investors, and as such does not recommend that investor investment in the Company, does not solicit such investment, and does not advise that such investment be made.
+The objective of this report is to facilitate a deeper understanding of the Company on the part of investors, and as such does not recommend investor investment in the Company, does not solicit such investment, and does not advise that such investment be made.
 The analyst who authored this report is wholly responsible for the content herein, and has no conflict of interest regarding the investment decisions of investors regarding the Company.
 This report is a presentation of the Analyst's opinion of the Company, and all unauthorized usage hereof is prohibited.